RaphGL/Tuckr/README.md

 stow -t $HOME --delete *
 ```

-2. Convert your repo:
+2. Move your dotfiles directory to one of the valid paths and convert your repo:

 ```
 tuckr from-stow
 ```

-3. Move your repo to `$HOME/.dotfiles` or `$HOME/.config/dotfiles`
-4. Resymlink your dotfiles with:
+3. Resymlink your dotfiles with:

 ```
 tuckr add \*
 ```

-5. Confirm that there were no conflicts with:
+4. Confirm that your dotfiles have been deployed:

 ```
 tuckr status